React Native is the Future of Mobile App Development at Shopify.

 When will React Native not be a default option for building a mobile app at Shopify?

-There are a few cases where React Native app development would not be a default option at the mobile app for Shopify.
+There are a few cases where React Native app development would not be a default option for the mobile app for Shopify.
 These situations are-

 - Deploying on older hardware